 - SFHP is currently only providing Medical Respite as a Community Supports service.
 That means you will receive Medical Respite services, if you need it, from SF Medical Respite provider and SFHP will cover all the costs during your stay in Medical Respite.

-Medical Respite is a free and voluntary Medi-Cal service and it is a care center where you can recover and heal after your time in the hospital, rather than staying longer in the hospital or go back in your current living situation.
+Medical Respite is a free and voluntary Medi-Cal service for eligible SFHP Medi-Cal members and it is a care center where you can recover and heal after your time in the hospital, rather than staying longer in the hospital or go back in your current living situation.
 It has nurses and case managers to help you.

 No, the Medi-Cal services you get now will not change or be taken away and you can still see your same doctors.

-Your hospital discharge team and the Medical Respite intake team will review your specific situation and determine if it’s appropriate for you to stay in Medical Respite.
+Your hospital discharge team, shelter health team, and the Medical Respite intake team will review your specific situation and determine if it’s appropriate for you to stay in Medical Respite.
 SFHP will pay the Medical Respite provider for your stay if you are offered Medical Respite services.

-- You are eligible if you meet ALL of the following: (1) are an SFHP member; (2) you’re currently in the hospital; (3) you don’t have a safe place to go to after you get discharged from the hospital (4) if your hospital discharge team or provider refers you to Medical Respite; (5) Medical Respite provider has agreed to accept you.
+You are eligible if you meet ALL of the following: (1) are an SFHP Medi-Cal member; (2) you are not dually eligible for Medi-Cal and Medicare; (3) you don’t have a safe place to go to after you get discharged from the hospital or shelter health system; (4) if your hospital discharge team or shelter health provider refers you to Medical Respite; (5) Medical Respite provider has agreed to accept you.

 No, it is optional.
 You get to decide and it won’t affect any of your Medi-Cal benefits.